andreu-oliver/titta-eeg-demo-experiment/readme.md

 # EEG Demo Experiment

-EEG Demo Experiment running in Psychopy (for stimulu presentation), Tobii Pro Lab (to record eye tracking data and analyse it), and Brain Producs Recorder and Analyser (to record and analyse EEG data).
+EEG Demo Experiment running in PsychoPy (for stimulu presentation), Tobii Pro Lab (to record eye tracking data and analyse it), and Brain Producs Recorder and Analyser (to record and analyse EEG data).

 This sample experiment is a recreation of the Tobii visual search sample project.
 You can find the project and the walktrough of the experiment [here](https://connect.tobii.com/s/demo-project-visual-search-walk-through?language=en_US)